I've Never Been to Me: Early versions

 The earliest version of "I've Never Been to Me" to be released was by Randy Crawford, which appeared on her 1976 album Everything Must Change.

 Charlene had recorded "I've Never Been to Me" in 1976 for her debut album, the self-titled Charlene, a Prodigal release (P610015S1), and the ballad contained a controversial spoken section.
 Songs of Love (P610018S1) came out six months later in 1977 and was essentially a re-issue of Charlene, having a slightly different track listing but retaining "I've Never Been to Me" without the spoken bridge.

-In October 1977, "I've Never Been to Me" became Charlene's third consecutive single to reach the lower part of the Billboard Hot 100.
+However, "I've Never Been to Me" became Charlene's third consecutive single to reach the lower part of the Billboard Hot 100.
 From the Charlene LP, the first single, "It Ain't Easy Comin' Down", went to No. 97 in March 1977 (and No. 23 on AC).
 The following single, "Freddie" from the Songs of Love album, made it to No. 96 on the Hot 100 in May 1977 (and No. 40 on AC).
-The Hot 100 peak of "I've Never Been to Me" in its original formal release without the monologue was No. 97, and while Charlene's preceding two singles had both reached Billboards Easy Listening chart, "I've Never Been to Me" failed to appear on that chart.
+The Hot 100 peak of "I've Never Been to Me" in its original formal release without the monologue was No. 97 (October 1977); and while Charlene's preceding two singles had both reached Billboards Easy Listening chart, "I've Never Been to Me" failed to appear on that chart.

-Besides Charlene's version, 1977 also saw the release of versions of the song by Nancy Wilson and Walter Jackson: Nancy Wilson's version served as the title track of her June 1977 album release and was the first version of the song to be released as a single, reaching No. 47 on the Billboards R&B chart, while Walter Jackson's version – featuring the lyric formatted from a male perspective – was featured on his I Want to Come Back as a Song album released in the spring of 1977.
+Besides Charlene's version, 1977 also saw the release of versions of the song by Nancy Wilson and Walter Jackson: Nancy Wilson's version served as the title track of her June 1977 album release and was the first version of the song to be released as a single, reaching No. 47 on the Billboards R&B chart; while Walter Jackson's version – featuring the lyric formatted from a male perspective – was featured on his I Want to Come Back as a Song album released in the spring of 1977.

-In February 1978, a mid-tempo recording of "I've Never Been to Me" by Mary MacGregor was released as the advance single from her ...In Your Eyes album: this single reached number 29 on Billboards Easy Listening and Canada's Adult Contemporary charts.
+In February 1978, a mid-tempo recording of "I've Never Been to Me" by Mary MacGregor was released as the advance single from her ...In Your Eyes album, and this single reached number 29 on Billboards Easy Listening and Canada's Adult Contemporary charts.
 A modified version of MacGregor's version was sent out to radio stations with the possibly controversial line in the final chorus, "I spent my life exploring the subtle whoring that costs too much to be free", amended to "I thought my heart would wait but I learned too late that it costs too much to be free".
 Also in 1978, Marti Caine recorded "I've Never Been to Me" for her album Behind the Smile from which it was issued as a single, and Mary Roos recorded the German rendering by lyricist Michael Holm entitled "Doch mich selber kenn ich nicht" ("But I do not know myself") for her album Maryland.